FAQ For Prospective Graduate Students

 You will receive a Master of Arts in Education, Concentration Speech Pathology degree.
 You will be able to practice as an SLP with this degree.

 No. Appointments for prospective graduate students are not scheduled on a routine basis.
 However, the department holds informational meetings for prospective graduate students.
-For a list of upcoming informational meeting dates, please visit our homepage.
+Our upcoming informational meeting dates are on October 2nd (4:30-6:00 pm) Oct 2nd Registration required and October 30th (4:00-5:30 pm) Oct.
+30th Registration required.

 No. However, a tour is available during the informational meetings held for prospective students.